TotallyInformation/node-red-contrib-uibuilder/docs/uibuilderfe-js.md

 ### Externally read-only (via .get method)

-It is very rare, if ever, that you will need to manually `get` any of these.
+It is very rare, if ever, that you will need to manually `get` any of these apart from `authData`.
 It is better to use an `onChange` function that fires whenever they change.

+* `authData` {Object} Standard object containing details of the (to be) authorised user id. uibuilder may add metadata to this object on logon.
+For example, an expiry timestamp or message-of-the-day

 * `ctrlMsg` {Object} Copy of last control msg object received from sever

 * `debug` {boolean} [false] Do not set directly.
 Set using `uibuilder.debug(true/false)`.
 Query using `uibuilder.debug()`.

-* `ioConnected` {boolean} [false]
+* `ioConnected` {boolean} [false] Whether or not Socket.IO is connected to Node-RED so that messages can be exchanged.

+* `isAuthorised` {boolean} [false] Whether or not the client has been authenticated and authorised to send/receive data.

 * `moduleName` {string} ['uibuilder'] The module name in use, `uibuilder`.
 Must match the module name in use on the server node.